craigspaeth/veact/README.md

 # veact

-Veact is an opinionated library that makes it nice to build React components using a stripped-down Javascript API.
+Veact is an opinionated library for building React components using a plain Javascript API.

 ## Example